SoftwareEngineeringToolDemos/ICSE-2014-TEAMSCALE/build-vm/README.md

     ```
     $ vagrant up --provider virtualbox
     ```
 3. Vagrant will start the VM and provision it.
-Please be patient as the VM will reload after provisioning completes.
+4. Please be patient as the VM will reload after provisioning completes.

 ##### After VM is provisioned and it reloads :
 1. You will see Eclipse, a gnome-terminal and Firefox on startup.
-2. On the terminal execute the command:
+2. On the terminal, execute the command:
     ```
     $ sudo ./teamscale.sh
     ```